Prajnesh moves to second round of Australian Open Qualifiers | Sports-Games

 - Australia

+''It was a pretty good match.
+It's a good start here.
+I returned really well, better than the last few months and I am looking forward to continuing the momentum,'' Prajnesh told PTI.

+''Overall, it was a high-quality match.
+He also played quite well.
+The last couple of games were crucial.
+Somehow I got out of breakpoints and finished it off,'' added the 32-year-old.

-He will next take on the winner of the match between Germany's Maximilian Marterer and Croatia's Nino Serdarusic.
+He will next take on Germany's Maximilian Marterer, who beat Croatia's Nino Serdarusic 3-6 6-1 6-4 in his opening round.

 Prajnesh hit a crushing backhand winner from the middle of the court to open up a break opportunity in the third game of the opening set and converted the second chance with a deep return that Galan sent on the net with his forehand.